keboola/connection-docs/components/use-cases/use-cases.md

 can be modified like any other configuration you have [created manually](/components/#creating-component-configuration).

 ## Using Data Template
 To use a data template, go to the **Use Cases** section.

+![Screenshot - Data Templates Intro](/components/use-cases/1.png)

 Search for a template that interests you, and click on it to see more details:

-{: .image-popup}
-![Screenshot - Data Templates Intro](/components/use-cases/1.png)
 ![Screenshot - Data Templates Intro](/components/use-cases/2.png)

 On the data template detail page you can see a detailed description and a list of all components the template will use.